dsandor/fauxmojs/README.md

 `handler` - a function that will be called when the echo is attempting to perform the action.
 This function takes an 'action' parameter which, when called, will be `on` or `off`.

 `getStateHandler` - an optional function that will be called when the echo is asking for the state of the device.
 This function takes an 'device' parameter which will contain the `device.id`, `device.name` and `device.port` of the queried device.
-The return value is expected to be `1` if the device is on, `0` if it's off, or `undefined` if the last remembered state should be used.
+The return value is expected to be `true`, `1` or `'on'` if the device is on, `false`, `0` or `'off'` if it's off, or `undefined` if the last known device state should be used.